The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 Step 2: Loosen Slider Pins

-Once you reach the brake assembly, you will see two slider bolts or pins on the inside.
+Once you reach the brake assembly, you will see two slider bolts or pins inside.
 Loosen the lower pin using a socket wrench and remove it from the assembly.
 Pivot the brake caliper upward to expose the brake pads.
 Remember, you shouldn’t remove any brake lines.

 Step 3: Remove Brake Pads